 Trips abroad are a regular part of courses at Green Mountain College, typically at the end of a spring term or over the month-long winter break in December.
 The trips allow students to get out into the wild or foreign communities to experience first-hand what they’ve learned in the classroom, through excursions into the outdoors, sociological and anthropological research, or scientific study.
-Click on any image to see photo albums of a trip.

 Culture & Environment

 Students prepared for the international experience by reading and discussing anthropological writings about Nepal during the fall term, left the day after Christmas, and then spent the next three weeks interacting with a variety of local people and environments.
-Along the way, they learned about ethnic politics, conservation and indigenous people, llocal agriculture and food, everyday religious practice, contemporary forms of yoga, and cultural tourism and rural development.
+Along the way, they learned about ethnic politics, conservation and indigenous people, local agriculture and food, everyday religious practice, contemporary forms of yoga, and cultural tourism and rural development.

 Whether sipping morning tea at eye level with the tops of clouds, recovering from a hike in the Chitwan National Forest, or sitting underneath the carved eaves of Bhaktapur’s medieval temples, students spent much of their free time writing in their anthropological field journals–and exploring off the beaten path with a variety of local people, especially the Tharu, Gurung, Magar and Newari people.